rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

 ## Explain how MTO, Vault & ESO come together to serve Secrets Management (Secrets injection related setup configuration and workflow)

-The detailed step by step diagram of MTO integrating with Vault and ESO :
+Following is detailed step by step sequence diagram of MTO works together with Vault and ESO:

    ![Forecastle-Vault](./images/MTO-Vault-ESO.png)